Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 **Parameters**

 ``<output dir>``
-  The folder in which the output of the packaging script and the bootable SD card image should be generated
+  The folder in which the output of the packaging script and the bootable SD card image should be generated.

 ``<libadf.a>``
-  The libadf.a resulting from the compilation of the AIE graph
+  The libadf.a resulting from the compilation of the AIE graph.

 ``<test.exe>``
-  The executable resulting from building the SW application
+  The executable resulting from building the SW application.

 ``<other files needed by the test>``
   A list of other files needed by the test and to be packaged in the SD card image.
-This can be for instance input data files read by the test application
+This can be for instance input data files read by the test application.

 Software Emulation